 The workers’ compensation system exists to help injured employees handle their medical expenses after an on-the-job injury.
 Workers’ compensation provides different types of benefits on a case-by-case basis, and the process of filing for benefits can be confusing.
 It’s essential for every Georgia employee to know his or her rights when it comes to handling workplace injuries, and that typically begins with a workers’ compensation claim.
-You should contact an experienced Atlanta work injury attorney at Butler Wooten & Peak, LLP to help you deal with insurance companies.
-We always offer consultations about your case!
+You should contact an experienced Atlanta workers compensation claim attorney at Butler Wooten & Peak, LLP to help you deal with insurance companies.
+We always offer consultations about your case.

-Georgia state law requires all employers to carry workers’ compensation insurance coverage.
+Georgia law requires all employers to carry workers’ compensation insurance coverage.
 The employer makes premium payments to maintain coverage similar to typical auto or homeowners insurance policies.
-When a workplace injury occurs, the injured employee must notify his or her employer and start the claims process.
+When a workplace injury occurs, the injured worker must notify his or her employer and start the claims process.

-The employer has a legal duty to provide the employee with all materials and paperwork relevant to his or her claim.
+Compensation laws dictate that the employer has a legal duty to provide the employee with all materials and paperwork relevant to his or her compensation claim.
 It is also illegal for the employer to interfere with an employee’s claim or take punitive action against an employee who files for workers’ compensation.
 Although injury claims may cause the employer’s premium payments to increase, they must still process injury claims in good faith.

 The physician treating an injured employee will recommend a recovery time.
 Injured employees may secure benefits if they are unable to work for seven days or more.
 Most claimants receive their first benefits check within 21 days after their first missed day of work.
 Claimants who miss more than 21 days of work will also receive benefits for the first week.